 Iran is significant to global forced migration both as a source and as a destination country for asylum seekers and refugees.
 It is part of an unstable region and led by a religious theocracy government.
-Ethnically diverse, the population of Iran is approximately 75 million.
+Ethnically diverse, the population of Iran is approximately 77 million.

-Despite having ratified these treaties, Iran continues to be widely criticised for human rights violations, including the ongoing execution of juvenile offenders, homosexuals and political dissidents.
+Despite having ratified these international treaties, Iran continues to be widely criticised for human rights violations, including the ongoing execution of juvenile offenders, homosexuals and political dissidents.

 A 2015 United States Department of State Report highlights significant human rights problems in Iran, particularly related to severe restrictions on civil liberties (such as freedoms of assembly, association, speech, religion, and press), limitations in free and fair elections, and escalating use of capital punishment for crimes that do not meet the threshold of most serious crime or are committed by juvenile offenders.

 In this context, Iran is a significant source of refugees.
 In 2015, there were approximately 85,000 Iranian refugees, of whom nearly 15,000 were receiving assistance from UNHCR.
 However, the height of refugees fleeing Iran occurred during the 1980s and 1990s, following the 1979 fall of the monarchy, the establishment of the Islamic Republic of Iran, and the protracted war between Iraq and Iran.
 During this time, many Iranians fled religious and political persecution.

 In 2012-13, Australia received 4382 asylum requests from Iranian nationals who had arrived by boat.